m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 pasting its output into a CSV file, and importing that CSV file into Google sheets.
-You are not expected to understand any of the code below, but hopefully, this example makes you excited to learn some Python.
+You are not expected to understand any of the code below, but, hopefully, this example makes you excited to learn some Python.
 ```python
 print('Essay number, Author, Number of "upon"s, Number of characters, "Upon"s per 10000 characters')